-Technology has had a significant impact on the field of dentistry, improving many aspects of the patient experience from treatment planning to results.
+Technology plays an important role in the field of dentistry and your oral health.
+Dental offices use it to help improve the patient experience from treatment planning to results.
 Dr. Dechter and Dr. Moy have embraced modern dental technology in our Silver Spring dental practice.
-The use of dental lasers to treat a range of concerns, or to maintain a healthy smile, allows us to provide pain-free dentist visits.
+We use dental lasers to treat many dental concerns and to help patients maintain a healthy mouth.

 Hard Tissue Lasers & Soft Tissue Lasers

 Our dental office can utilize two basic types of dental lasers.
 Each one treats different types of tissue and are for different dental procedures.
 We use hard and soft tissue lasers to treat everything from tooth decay to gum disease.
 Laser dentistry lets a patient experience a less invasive, more comfortable procedure that is also more targeted and accurate.

-- Soft tissue dental lasers are designed to safely and effectively cut through soft tissue.
-Soft tissue lasers are commonly used to treat advanced cases of gum disease, crown lengthening procedures, gum contouring.
-When addressing dental concerns, dentists can employ soft tissue lasers to remove soft tissue with the added benefit of minimal bleeding, faster healing, and less risk of infection.
+Soft tissue dental lasers can safely and effectively cut through soft tissue.
+We commonly use soft tissue lasers to treat advanced cases of gum disease, crown lengthening procedures, and gum contouring.
+When addressing dental concerns, our dentists can use soft tissue laser treatments to remove infected soft tissue.
+Benefits include minimal bleeding, faster healing, and less risk of infection.

-- Hard tissue lasers are used as an alternative to the traditional dental drill.
+Our dentists use hard tissue lasers as an alternative to the traditional dental drill.
 We can use it to safely remove tooth decay, whiten teeth, and prepare the surface of the teeth with little anesthesia.
 Hard tissue lasers allow dentists to remove tooth structure while preserving as much as the healthy enamel and dentin as possible.

 Laser Dentistry: Refining Results

 We use the Biolase Waterlase dental laser for treating these concerns.
 This unique type of laser uses water energy to precisely target the dental problems we treat.
 Patients can often undergo the procedure with no anesthesia.

-Soft tissue lasers have a wide range of application, including treating tongue ties and lip ties in children and adults.
+Soft tissue lasers have a wide range of applications, including treating tongue ties and lip ties in children and adults.
 Your dentist may use a soft tissue laser to treat gum disease.
 Additionally, they can use it to address cosmetic concerns such as a gummy smile.